 Sulforaphane is a potent antioxidant and anti-inflammatory compound.
 It's been shown to offer many health benefits, especially for hormonal imbalance.

-It promotes healthy detoxification by turning up the production of enzymes that help the body transform potentially toxic metabolites into inactive, safer byproducts that your body can eliminate as part of your detoxification process.
+It promotes healthy detoxification by turning up the production of enzymes4 that help the body transform potentially toxic metabolites into inactive, safer byproducts that your body can eliminate as part of your detoxification process.

 In the liver, phase 1 of detoxification is when potentially toxic metabolites are transformed into less toxic intermediates.
 These intermediates then need to be further transformed in Phase 2 of detoxification to be turned into safe, water-soluble compounds that can be eliminated by the body.